-5 RELATED PARTIES
+7 RELATED PARTIES

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-These represent transactions with the shareholders, and Companies in which they have significant influence or control.
-The Company enters into transactions with related parties in the normal course of business at agreed terms.
+These represent transactions with companies under the same management and key management personnel.
+The Company enters into transactions with related parties in the normal course of business.